HarshitChari/Placement-Predictions/README.md

-# Placement-Predictions
+# Placement & Salary Predictions with Regression Models
-This is a basic model that predicts the placement of students
+This is a basic model that predicts the placement and salary of students according to their track record